russelljjarvis/Spike2Vec.jl/main.typ

 /*Direct quote: "Neuronal ensembles, coactive groups of neurons found in spontaneous and evoked cortical activity, are causally related to memories and perception, but it is still unknown how stable or flexible they are over time.
 We used two-photon multiplane calcium imaging to track over weeks the activity of the same pyramidal neurons in layer 2/3 of the visual cortex from awake mice and recorded their spontaneous and visually evoked responses.
 Less than half of the neurons were commonly active across any two imaging sessions.
 These "common neurons" formed stable ensembles lasting weeks, but some ensembles were also transient and appeared only in one single session.
 Stable ensembles preserved ~68 % of their neurons up to 46 days, our longest imaged period, and these "core" cells had stronger functional connectivity.
 Our results demonstrate that neuronal ensembles can last for weeks and could, in principle, serve as a substrate for long-lasting representation of perceptual states or memories.*/

+/*Direct quote:

+Trajectories.
+When simulated with two different initial conditions, the synaptic drive to neurons deviated strongly from each other (Figure 4a), and the spiking activity of single neurons was uncorrelated across trials and the trial-averaged spiking rate had little temporal structure (Figure 4b).
+The network activity was also sensitive to small perturbation;
+the microstate of two identically prepared networks diverged rapidly if one spike was deleted from one of the networks (Figure 4c).
+It has been previously questioned as to whether the chaotic nature of an excitatory-inhibitory network could be utilized to perform reliable computations (London et al., 2010; Monteforte and Wolf, 2012).

+ is updated, the network states evolve freely with no constraints and can thus diverge from the desired trajectory.
+This allows the network to visit different network states in the neighborhood of the target trajectories during training, and the trained network becomes resistant to relatively small perturbations from the target trajectories.
+Third, the synaptic update rule is designed to reduce the error between the target and the ongoing network activity each time W is updated.
+Thus, the sequential nature of the training procedure automatically induces stable dynamics by contracting trajectories toward the target throughout the entire path.
+In sum, robustness to initial conditions and network states around the target trajectories, together with the contractive property of the learning scheme, allow the trained network to generate the target dynamics in a stable manner.*/

 After surveying the literature, we found evidence of two-three major replay detection algorithms, SPADE is written in Python, and FAST, which is advertised as "a spike sorting algorithm" is written in MATLAB @dhawale2017automated.
 We also found neuronal spike train recordings which are either long term, or bordering on chronic @perez2021long, @riquelme2023single

 /*and there is a general demand for neuronal analysis tools in the Julia ecosystem.*/ Multivariate approaches to spike train network analysis often involve inferrring a causal network diagram from spiking acitivity.
 Where the idea is that the spiking activity contains many hidden network states that emerge in large scale simulations, and that are not visible in the networks static connectome.
 To analyse effective connectivity in in silico and in vitro networks, spike train recordings are divided into time windows, and analysis compares previous (lagged time), with current time.
 Exhaustive pairwise iteration of pair-wise and or multivariate statistics is not computationally tractible at the scale of billions of neurons, and adding time lagged analysis of network cross-correlation, or transfer entropy makes the prospoect of scaled temporal analysis even worse. /* Auto-covariance acts on anolog signals (dense vectors), however autocovariance analysis of continuous membrane potentials would be another way to arrive at a network state description.
 The computation of a bivariate statistic between each possible pair of neurons in the network. */

-Under the dynamic systems view of the brain neuronal memories are analogous to attractor basins @lin2023review.
+Under the dynamic systems view of the brain neuronal memories are analogous to attractor basins @lin2023review, @Eliasmith_2007.
 Consider replay as a mechanism that is related both memory encoding and memory recall.
 If the view of memories as basins is correct then it should be possible to demonstrate synaptic learning as the mechanism that encodes memories as basins.
 Network attractor basins may be derived from the interleaved application of Spike Timing Dependent Plasticity (STPD) and sleep when synapses are able to change in a way that strongly biases some future spiking activities towards repeating observed patterns.

 Application of STDP learning within to cortical models of Leaky Integrate and Fire (LIF) neurons a simple method to optimise network parameters a way that maximises the networks capacity to encode and revisit attractor states.
 Although spike trains are often analysed for information entropy at the spike to spike level.
 A spike2vec algorithm will enable researchers to investigate the spike trains states for redundancy at the sequential pattern level, in a Julia compliant way, and this will parallel efforts to develop Julia cortical simulators which intend to model prefrontal cortex in a data driven way.